How to calm aggression in nursing patients: Tips for successful de-escalation

 Continuing-education: Your chance with noracares

-De-escalation is a skill that you can further improve through training. noracares offers practical courses to help you act confidently and effectively in conflict situations.
+De-escalation is a skill that you can further improve through training. noracares offers practical courses, that will help you to act safely and effectively in conflict situations.

 • Practical de-escalation techniques for everyday care.